r100-stack/Trivia-Project-App/README.md

 # Full Stack Trivia API

+## Introduction

+Trivia API is a quiz app!
+Expand your knowledge by going through all questions, or specific questions by category.
+Feel like you have a good question you don't see already, you can add it!
+Want a little challenge, then go to the "play" mode and see how many points can you get out of five!

+Happy trivia-ing!

 ## Installing Project Dependencies

 Navigate to the project directory.
 Then create a python virtual environment.
 Steps to setup and activate your virtual